Kitimat LNG Interconnection Study

 The Kitimat LNG Project, a joint-venture between Chevron Canada Limited and Woodside Energy International (Canada) Limited, is proposing an LNG Plant at Bish Cove.
 The proposal uses an all-electric plant powered by clean, renewable hydroelectricity from BC Hydro.

-This project is in the study phase to identify the best way to provide power to Kitimat LNG project.
+We're in the study phase of this interconnection to identify the best way to provide power to Kitimat LNG project.

 What we're studying